 Portfolio Managers.
 Jennifer Hsui, Greg Savage and Paul Whitehead (the "Portfolio Managers") are primarily responsible for the day-to-day management of the Fund.
 Each Portfolio Manager supervises a portfolio management team.
-Ms. Hsui, Mr. Savage and Mr. Whitehead have been Portfolio Managers of the Fund since 2012, 2008 and 2022, respectively.
+Ms. Hsui and Mr. Savage have been Portfolio Managers of the Fund since 2018.
+Mr. Whitehead has been a Portfolio Manager of the Fund since 2022.